Getting Started with OpenAVC

 Open a terminal (PowerShell on Windows, Terminal on Mac/Linux) and run:

-git clone https://github.com/open-avc/openavc.gitcd openavcpip install -r requirements.txtcd web/programmer && npm install && npm run build && cd ../..That’s it.
-OpenAVC is ready to run.
+git clone https://github.com/open-avc/openavc.gitcd openavcpip install -r requirements.txtcd web/programmer && npm install && npm run build && cd ../..cd web/simulator && npm install && npm run build && cd ../..Start the Server

 | URL | Purpose |